 In the case of pillows, you would find many products with a combination of both down and feather.
 But down is used extensively for all down comforters.

 Down to feather ration simply refers to a mixture of down and feather filling in a product.
-The ration merely depends on the quality and specifications of an item.
+The ratio merely depends on the quality and specifications of an item.
 More down could mean that the product has better down filling and could provide more warmth but should not be confused with better quality.
-Some amount of feathers in pillows and comforters could help make the product stand out by providing it with some amount of rigidity.
+Some feathers in pillows and comforters could help make the product stand out by providing it with some amount of rigidity.
 A mix of both of these blends is typically more affordable than pure down-filled products.

 The use of duvet covers and pillow protectors is also strongly recommended.

 Flexible:Down is known for having wonderful elasticity, which means that even if you compress it, it comes back to its original shape very soon.

 Compressible:As compared to other non-natural fibers, down has a more compressible nature which means that it is easy to pack it into a small space.
-This ability of down can be felt when we store away our winter jackets and find then in the same shape next year.
+This ability of down can be felt when we store away our winter jackets and find them in the same shape next year.

-Light: Down has a great advantage of being super light in terms of its weight as compared to feathers.
+Light: Down has the great advantage of being super light in terms of its weight as compared to feathers.
 I know you must be thinking about your super lightweight Canadian winter jacket right now!!
 Yes, a duvet can also be that light.

 Durable/ long-lasting:If handled with the right amount of care, down bedding lasts can last for very long.
 Even feather materials can last long provided taken care of.

 Breathable:A good down duvet should allow air to pass through the material.

-Ecological impact:Feathers and down are both natural materials since they are found on birds mostly duck, geese, and waterfowl.
+Ecological impact:Feathers and down are both natural materials since they are found on birds, mostly ducks, geese, and waterfowl.
 As you may know, there are many ethical concerns regarding down as a product, it is difficult to keep a track of how they are being treated before down is taken from the birds.

 Price:Down bedding items are much more expensive than feathers since they have a longer lifespan and also provide for a fluffier experience.
-Feather bedding on the other hand is an ultimate budget-friendly option.
+Feather bedding, on the other hand, is the ultimate budget-friendly option.

 Down is susceptible to moisture, which means that you need to be careful when washing down.
-Since down feathers have a three-dimensional structure, they lose their insulating power when they come in contact with water, and also takes longer to dry.
-You should follow proper instructions that come with your bedding material for both down and feather items.
+Since down feathers have a three-dimensional structure, they lose their insulating power when they come in contact with water, and also take longer to dry.
+You should follow the proper instructions that come with your bedding material for both down and feather items.

 It is ultimately up to you to decide what you would like to purchase, but keep in mind to check the fill power and determine the quality of your bedding items before you make a purchase.
-Keep in mind some goose down products that are made offshore are not cleaned and sanitized to Canadian standards and thus potentially result in sleeping with more dust mites, allergens & toxins.Canadian down duvets are considered to be one of the utmost quality in the market.
-It is always significant to take note that items of such nature can be misleading as when exported from other countries and you also buy from a reputed source.
+Keep in mind some goose-down products that are made offshore are not cleaned and sanitized to Canadian standards and thus potentially result in sleeping with more dust mites, allergens & toxins.Canadian down duvets are considered to be one of the utmost quality in the market.
+It is always significant to take note that items of such nature can be misleading when exported from other countries, and you also buy from a reputed source.